By Rob Rice

 For many homeowners, buying a new gas furnace is an exercise in confusion and frustration.
-A new furnace isn’t exactly your routine grocery store purchase, and aside from rummaging through Google search results, talking to people within one’s circle of communication, and picking the brain of those within the industry (which often only adds to the confusion rather than bringing clarity), you may not be sure how to get your head around the dizzying number of options.
+A new furnace isn’t exactly your routine grocery store purchase, and aside from rummaging through Google search results, talking to people within one’s social circle, and listening to the sales pitch of those within the industry (which often only adds to the confusion rather than bringing clarity), you may be feeling lost on how to get your head around the dizzying number of options.
 Well, I’ve got good news for you: I’m going to spell out in clear, concise detail exactly what the furnace market looks like.
-Brands, models, jargon and lingo, you’ll be furnace experts in no time.
+Brands, models, jargon and lingo, you’ll be furnace literate in no time.

-To begin: the first thing to be aware of is there are several gas furnace manufacturers on the market, some of which sell the same product under multiple brand names.
+To begin: it’s important to understand there are several gas furnace manufacturers on the market, and some of them sell the same product under multiple brand names.
 Here’s a list:

 Bryant = Carrier = Payne

 Trane = American Standard

 Rheem = Ruud

 Goodman = Amana

 …and so on.
 While these brands were once separate companies, consolidation has occurred within our industry, and now many of the brands are equivalent, with the exception of minor details like the brand name, the color of the paint on the furnace, and the model number.
 To be clear, a comparable Bryant furnace is identical to a comparable Carrier, you get the idea.